Position

 How much does a Care Transitions Manager make?

-A Care Transitions Manager plays a key role in helping patients move smoothly from one care setting to another.
-This job is important for ensuring patients receive the right care at the right time.
-Their work can lead to a rewarding career with a good salary.
-The average yearly salary for a Care Transitions Manager is around $80,497.
-This means most managers earn between this amount and more, depending on their experience and location.
+A Care Transitions Manager plays a key role in helping patients move smoothly from one healthcare setting to another.
+This job is important and rewarding.
+The average yearly salary for a Care Transitions Manager is around $80,980.
+This salary can vary based on experience, location, and the type of healthcare facility.

 View Care Transitions Manager jobs nearby